ionrock/ionblog/pages/resume.rst

 Rackspace 2016-Present
 ----------------------

-I work on the Cloud DNS team, contributing to the Openstackk DNSaaS project `Designate
+I work on the Cloud DNS team, contributing to the Openstack DNSaaS project `Designate
 <http://docs.openstack.org/developer/designate/>`_.
 My role includes
-upstream development, maintaining and iterating on the operational codebase, mentoring younger developers on the team and providing software to improve the lower level data plane as needed.
-Our primary task is to release Designate as a version 2 of our Cloud DNS API, deprecating two legacy codebases and enable billing.
+upstream development, maintaining and iterating on the operational code base, mentoring younger developers on the team and providing software to improve the lower level data plane as needed.
+Our primary task is to release Designate as a version 2 of our Cloud DNS API, deprecating two legacy code bases and enable billing.

  - Designed and merged a hookpoint API in upstream Designate.
-This allows applying decorators to functions via an operator's configuration, reducing the need to keep a separate fork of the codebase when changes are necessary to integrate into a specific environment.
+This allows applying decorators to functions via an operator's configuration, reducing the need to keep a separate fork of the code base when changes are necessary to integrate into a specific environment.

  - Created, Panama, an API to enforce consistency between the legacy